Maltipoo Pros & Cons: What To Consider Before Bringing One Home

 1. Temperament

 Both Poodles and the Maltese love to be around people.
 In fact, the Poodle was bred as a working water dog, and the Maltese breed has been around people for hundreds of years.
-As a result, the Maltipoo takes these traits to the next level and is happiest when around its family.
+As a result, the Maltipoo takes these traits to the next level and is happiest when around their family.

 2. Stature